 - Product or service photos: for food and beverage businesses, product photos have high conversion impact.
 For other business types, photos of your work (if applicable) add credibility.

-How many: There’s no magic number, but profiles with very few photos underperform compared to profiles with a reasonable library.
-A practical floor is 10-15 quality photos.
+How many (practitioner experience): Google’s photo documentation doesn’t publish a recommended photo count.
+In my experience, profiles with very few photos underperform profiles with a reasonable library.
+A practical floor I use is 10 to 15 quality photos.
 More is generally better up to a point of diminishing returns.

 What doesn’t help: stock photos, photos with heavy logo overlays covering the content, low-resolution images, or images that don’t represent the actual business.